Synchronize Files between Windows Servers Easily (Video)

 Click Add and look up the servers in Active Directory, then select the servers you want to share files or folders and click Next.

-This feature make the shared files or folders stay to sync among all of the servers regardless of where the files are updated.
+This feature makes the shared files or folders stay synced among all of the servers regardless of where the files are updated.

 Click Add and you will enter a new window, then select the folders you want to replicate and click Next.
 You can use the default existing permissions because it works in most cases.
 However, you still can set custom permissions.

 Step 9.
-Choose local folder store files or folders
+Choose a local folder to store files or folders.

 Now, you will see all the selected servers and you will be noted that the local path is not set and it's disabled.
 Then click Edit and select enabled as well as choose the local folder on the remote server.

-Review whatever you have selected, confirm all the settings and click Create to start the first initial replication.
+Step 10.
+Review whatever you have selected and click Create to start the first initial replication.
 It may take 15 minutes or longer.

 Although DFS replication is really complicated and has many limitations, many users still want to use it.
 It is completely free and more suitable for small and medium-sized company users who don't have much budget.
 If you are an administrator or the people who manage resources for the company, you can try it!
 Here is how it works.

 It uses a compression algorithm known as remote differential compression (RDC) to detect changes to the data in a file, then enables DFS Replication to replicate only the changed file blocks rather than the entire file.
 And it can resolve the administrative issue that XCopy and Robocopy cannot.

 1. how to synchronize files between two computers in Windows 10